nupurkapoor/WWCDC-FEHN-FTGuide/README.md

 ## WWCDC Front End Hack night first timer's guide

+Created for the purposes of Women Who Code DC.

 ### What is Front End?

 When someone says “frontend” of the web, what they really mean is the part of the website or web application that a person can visually see and interact with.
 As the name states “Front-End” is the part of the code that is on the front of the application.
 The main purpose of the front-end code is to interact with user, as well as present the data in a well-defined style, and structure.
 It usually consists of two parts: